gharbia-mohammed/A-B-test-project/README.md

 ### Recommendations :

-1. Consider using targeted discount campaigns to increase short-term customer spending.
+1. Conduct a longer-term experiment to determine whether the increase in spending is sustained after the discount period.
-2. Monitor customer retention to determine whether increased spending continues beyond the promotional period.
+2. Evaluate discount profitability by comparing the additional revenue generated with the cost of the discount.
-3. Evaluate discount profitability by comparing the additional revenue generated with the cost of the discount.
+3. Conduct further A/B tests with different discount levels to identify the optimal discount strategy.
-4. Conduct further A/B tests with different discount levels to identify the optimal discount strategy.
+4. Further testing is recommended to evaluate the long-term profitability of the discount strategy.